 Audrey from the Well With Cannabis Community

-While I am sure you are used to infusing your flower into butter and oils or extracting it with an alcohol tincture, you really can eat just straight cannabis flower.
+While I am sure you are used to infusing your flower into butter and oils or extracting it with an alcohol tincture, you really can just eat straight cannabis.

-In this guide, we will cover everything you need to know about making edibles with decarbed cannabis, including the decarb process, the importance of pairing with fat, and some tasty recipes to try.
+This guide will cover everything you need to know about how to make edibles with decarbed cannabis, including how to do the decarb process, the importance of pairing this with fat, and important dosing warnings, followed up with some tasty recipes to try.

 Step-By-Step Process With Photos

-- Step 1 - Decarboxylate your cannabis according to the time and temperature requirements for your cannabinoid of choice.
+• Step 1 – Decarboxylate your cannabis according to the time and temperature requirements for your cannabinoid of choice.
+Find recommendations below.
+You can do this in an oven or an Instant Pot.

-- Step 4 - Add your cannabis powder to your favorite edible or store for future use.
+• Step 4 – Use a digital scale to measure an appropriate dose.
+Then add this fine cannabis powder to your favorite edible or store it in an airtight container for future use.

 Note: complete step-by-step printable instructions are located in the recipe card below.